itsSagarBro/modern_player/README.md

 Introducing modern_player, the ultimate Flutter package designed to elevate your video playback experience with flutter_vlc_player.
 This feature-packed solution offers a seamless and engaging video playback interface with the following key features:

-**Auto Hide Controls:** Say goodbye to cluttered screens with auto-hiding controls that ensure an immersive viewing experience.
+* **Auto Hide Controls:** Say goodbye to cluttered screens with auto-hiding controls that ensure an immersive viewing experience.

-**Double Tap to Seek:** Effortlessly seek through your video content by double-tapping on the screen.
+* **Double Tap to Seek:** Effortlessly seek through your video content by double-tapping on the screen.

-**Change Video Quality:** Switch between video quality options to ensure the best playback experience.
+* **Change Video Quality:** Switch between video quality options to ensure the best playback experience.

-**Auto-Detect Video Subtitles and Audio Tracks:** modern_player automatically detects and offers options for video subtitles and audio tracks.
+* **Auto-Detect Video Subtitles and Audio Tracks:** modern_player automatically detects and offers options for video subtitles and audio tracks.

-**Fully Customizable UI:** Tailor the user interface to your liking, giving you full control over the look and feel.
+* **Fully Customizable UI:** Tailor the user interface to your liking, giving you full control over the look and feel.

-**Brightness Control:** Slide left to adjust brightness on the fly for a comfortable viewing experience.
+* **Brightness Control:** Slide left to adjust brightness on the fly for a comfortable viewing experience.

-**Volume Control:** Slide vertically on the right side to fine-tune the audio volume to your preference.
+* **Volume Control:** Slide vertically on the right side to fine-tune the audio volume to your preference.

+* **Video Start At:** You can now specify where the video starts with the `videoStartAt` option.

+* **Playback Speed Controls:** Adjust playback speed to your preference with the new controls.

+* **Custom Action Button Support:** Customize your controls with your own action buttons.

+* **Manual Subtitle Support:** Manually add subtitles to your videos.

+* **Manual Audio Tracks Support:** Handpick and manage audio tracks to suit your preferences.

-**Cross-Platform Support:** Enjoy modern_player's features on both Android and iOS devices.
+* **Cross-Platform Support:** Enjoy modern_player's features on both Android and iOS devices.

 With modern_player, you can provide a top-notch video playback experience to your users, complete with an intuitive and fully customizable interface.
 Say goodbye to mundane video controls and give your app an edge with modern_player.